 Introduction to Assisted Places

-The aim of the Assisted Places scheme is to allow able pupils who perform well at interview and pass the Forest entrance examination to attend Forest School, even if they do not qualify for a Scholarship and their parents cannot afford to pay School fees.
+The aim of the Assisted Places scheme is to allow able pupils who perform well the Forest entrance assessments to attend Forest School, even if they do not qualify for a Scholarship and their parents cannot afford to pay School fees.

 Assisted Places at 11+